kloimhardt/road-to-reality/README.md

 To run the essays, you'll need to complete the following steps:

 - Download the essays to your computer
-- Set up your computer to run the essays
+- Install program dependencies to your computer
-- Choose a programming "text editor" that you'll use to edit the files
-- Run the program that builds the essays....
+- Show the essays in your browser by starting the program
-- Play!
+- Edit the essays: Play!

 if you get stuck at any point, [write up where you're stuck on this form](https://github.com/mentat-collective/road-to-reality/issues/new) and I'll